Kevin-Hernandez-Garza/python_work/README.md

 ### Chapter Eight
 Learning about functions which are blocks of code that are written once and can be called over and over again.
 This method helps with writing less code and makes it easier to test.
+I learned about building simple function and calling them.
+Along with creating a function that accepts user input values.

 #### Built with 💜 using Python Crash Course by Eric Matthes